lawlesst/spotify-bot/README.md

 To obtain credentials, run `python authorization.py code`.
 This will open a web browser where you can authenticate with Spotify, if not already, and then be redirected to a web page where you can copy the URL parameter CODE.

 Then run `python authorization.py refresh-token --code <value from the code URL parameter above>`.
 This will obtain the necessary credentials and save them to a file called `.spotify-auth.json` in the current working directory.
 These can be passed the to included client library for authenticating with the API.

+## Example usage

+In `scripts/harvest_public_radio_playist.py`, playlists from several public radio music programs are harvested and Spotify playlists created or updated from the program tracks.
+Each new episode overwrites the existing playlist.